What Can I Do About His Rude Kids? – Dating AdviceMay 25, 2017

-That makes us more attached to who we choose as sexual partners, because subconsciously our brains are telling us we chose a mate, not just a playdate.
+That can make us more attached to who we choose as sexual partners because subconsciously our brains are telling us we chose a mate, not just a playdate.

 Not to say men don’t attach to mates, but the fact is they attach to the mate they’re ready to choose, rather than the person they’re, um, mating with.

-Because their fertility cycle literally has no cycle, instead being “on” 24/7 rather than just a few days a month like ours, their sex drive and emotional attachment to sex is different.
-They literally choose which mode they’re in, and that can be very hard to shake up.
+Since their fertility literally has no cycle, unlike women, their sex drive and emotional attachment to sex is different.
+They literally choose which mode they’re in even before sex takes place – play or committing – and ultimately that can be very hard to shake up after the fact.

 What I’m saying is, you have to believe the words coming out of his mouth.

 If he’s saying he’s not looking for a relationship then hoping for one can be your downfall.
 Your desire for the amount of commitment and attention that a relationship requires will turn him off, and he’ll say “sorry, but I told you from the beginning this was just casual, and you’re getting too attached and demanding more than I’m willing to put in.
 So I’m going to have to end this now.”

 What sucks is that his honesty will often have a twofold consequence for women who want more.
 One, hurt feelings of rejection.
 And two, a lingering bad taste in their mouths that all men are jerks.
 Which isn’t fair to the good men out there being honest about their intent.

 Oprah once said one of her biggest life lessons came from the late, great Maya Angelou.
 “When people show you who they are, believe them.”

 So Ladies, become a word nerd when it comes to men.